 Director of Nutrition Strategies

-BND, APD, AN, IOC Diploma In Sports Nutrition
+BND, APD, AN, IOC Diploma In Sports Nutrition, Sports Nutrition Researcher

-Accredited Practising Dietitian, Accredited Nutritionist, Advanced Accredited Sports Dietitian, International Olympic Committee Diploma in Sports Nutrition, Research Dietitian.
+Accredited Practising Dietitian, Accredited Nutritionist, Advanced Accredited Sports Dietitian, International Olympic Committee Diploma in Sports Nutrition, Sports Nutrition Researcher.

 Stephanie Gaskell, is an Accredited Practising Dietitian and an Advanced Accredited Sports Dietitian with a special interest in gastrointestinal nutrition and sports nutrition.
 She has many years’ experience and sound knowledge working in the area of Irritable Bowel Syndrome and the low FODMAP™ diet, fructose malabsorption, lactose intolerance and coeliac disease.